-That this information was being disseminated by Kriegsmarine authorities deep inside the Arctic Circle seems reasonable evidence that this wasn’t just a matter for I. Jagdkorps or home defence.
-What is more its date of 24 December 1944 definitively refutes the idea of a “20 February directive.”
+That this information was being disseminated within an armoured division on the German-Belgian border and to Kriegsmarine authorities inside the Arctic Circle seems reasonable evidence that this wasn’t just a matter for I. Jagdkorps or home defence.
+What is more, the dates of 22 and 24 December 1944 definitively refutes the idea of a “20 February directive.”

 CX/MSS/T408/62 BT 287

 No. 1194, dated 24/12, from JG 11, TO [Technischer Offizier], signed P/P Oblt.
 Ringewaldt: